-Noncompliant and nonresponsive Full Applications are rejected by the Contracting Officer and are not reviewed or considered.
-The Contracting Officer sends a notification letter by email to the technical and administrative points of contact designated by the Applicant in ARPA-E eXCHANGE.
-The notification letter states the basis upon which the Full Application was rejected.
+Noncompliant and nonresponsive Concept Papers and Full Applications are rejected by the DOE Contracting Officer and are not reviewed or considered.
+The DOE Contracting Officer sends a notification letter by email to the technical and administrative points of contact designated by the Applicant in ARPA-E eXCHANGE.
+The notification letter states the basis upon which the Concept Paper or Full Application was rejected.

-2. FULL APPLICATION NOTIFICATIONS
+2. CONCEPT PAPER NOTIFICATIONS